timescale/docs/timescaledb/contribute-to-docs.md

 &#128077; "When you have finished the installation, you can."

 ### P

+*Postgres*
+: Do not use.
+Use "PostgreSQL" instead.

+&#10060; "Run the Postgres query"

+&#128077; "Run the PostgreSQL query."

+*PostgreSQL*
+: Always refer to PostgreSQL by its full name and with correct capitilization, as shown.

 *Previous*
 : Avoid all directional words.
 You cannot guarantee that things will stay in the